 Philadelphia is well-located for a variety of reasons.
 One of them is its mild weather.
 Fire outbreaks, tornadoes, and hurricanes are unlikely here.
 With an average annual temperature of 55° Fahrenheit, it never gets too hot or too cold.
 The weather is best for park picnics, biking, long walks, warm starlit nights, and festival parties all year long.

-We know that several factors impact where you live; that’s why we created this list.
+We know that several factors impact where you live; that’s why we created this list of reasons to move to Philly.
 However, if you are still unsure about relocating to Philadelphia, consider visiting the city first.
 Your visit will give you a sense of the area and help you know if it’s the right place for you.
 You can also browse job boards or schools that offer your preferred course and apply before relocating.